KzxedCode/xss-stored/README.md

 ## Usage

-If u want  add message by GET method, in the url add " ?get=<message> "
+If u want  add message by GET method, in the url add " ?get=message "

 ## Creator